bmidgley/meshy/README.md

 alerts from the mesh.

 Run meshy.py on boot and it will scan for and log contact with mesh networks.
 It will also try to resolve and cache network names (callsigns) for use later.
-I will add the ability to store gps coordinates and do some analysis on the logs later on.
+Add a GPS like the GPS-360 and set up hsmm-pi to broadcast your gps location and the logs will include location data.

 ![alt tag](https://raw.github.com/bmidgley/meshy/master/images/meshy.png)